 Apache Web Server

-This article provides instructions on how to install and run the Apache Web Server on Debian/Linux.
+This document provides instructions on how to install and run the Apache Web Server on Debian/Linux.

-- The equipment is now able to connect to the network normally.
+- The device is now able to connect to the network normally.

-- Windows and the device are within the same local area network.
+- The Windows host and the device are within the same local area network.

 - Execute

 ping www.baidu.comon the terminal.
-If there is return time information, it indicates that the network is normal.
+If you can see response time information, it indicates that the network is normal.

 - Execute